mangabe16/lexos/developers_guide/setting_up_your_local_environment.md

 **Git** is used for version control.
 If you don't have it installed, you can download it from [git-scm.com](https://git-scm.com/).

+### Visual Studio Code (VS Code)

+We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your code editor.
+It has excellent support for Python and Git, and you can install extensions for code linting and formatting.

 ---

 ## Getting the Code